mh720/scaleio-volume-backup/README.md

 3. The scripts expect that the defined TARGET_DEVICE (ex: /dev/scinia) will be the device name used when dumping or restoring.
 For this reason, you are encouraged to use a host that doesn't dynamically mount ScaleIO volumes for other purposes.

 4. The "openssl" and "pv" packages needs to be present on the host doing the dumping or restoring.
+If rate-limiting isn't desired, you can remove the inline 'pv' commands from the dump and restore scripts.

 ## Installation